Thames Tideway Tunnel: Timeline

 In August 2020, during the COVID-19 pandemic, a project lockdown and revised working practices meant the project was delayed by nine months and had incurred additional costs of £233m (taking the estimated project cost to £4.133bn).
 Completion was targeted for the first half of 2025.

 Construction of the 25 km long tunnel was completed in March 2024 at a total cost of about £5bn.
 For test purposes, the first sewage was expected to flow into the tunnel during the summer of 2024 and, once testing was completed, it would be handed over to Thames Water, and become fully operational in 2025.
 In May 2024, a 1.5m thick reinforced concrete wall separating it from the Lee Tunnel 66m below ground was removed to allow commissioning and testing.
 This enabled flows captured by the Thames Tideway Tunnel to be transported to Beckton sewage treatment works for treatment.
 In October 2024, valves at four out of 21 sites along the Tunnel were brought into operation.
 In February 2025, the last of the 21 connections were completed; the project was to be tested in storm conditions over the ensuing months.
 The Thames Tideway Tunnel was officially opened by King Charles III on 7 May 2025.
+Completion of surface-level works, including new public spaces, continued into 2026.
+The planned July 2026 opening of a section of the Thames Path in King Edward Memorial Park in Tower Hamlets was delayed following a theft of tools and parts.